 export class AppComponent {

-firstNameValidator: FieldValidateFn<any, any, any, any, string> = ({
+firstNameValidator: FieldValidateFn<any, any, string, any> = ({

 value,